Speech Pathology - St George Hospital

-To make a referral to our department, please complete and print this referral form, and fax to us on 9113 3935.
+To make a referral to our department, complete this referral form and send to us via either email or fax.

 See the Health Pathways site for further information about referrals to Speech Pathology, as well as other services including Allied Health.

 Inpatient services involve the diagnosis, treatment and management of swallowing and communication disorders.

 Swallowing and communication difficulties in the inpatient setting can occur for many reasons, including but not limited to:

 - Acute neurological changes (e.g. stroke)

 - Conditions which may lead to or exacerbate swallowing difficuties, via change in cognitive or respiratory status (e.g. delirium, cardiac dysfunction, pneumonia, COPD)